DavidNash2024/Win32xx/samples/Notepad/Readme.txt

 * Loading and saving of UTF-16 Little Ended encoded files.
 * Loading and saving of ANSI files (plain text only).
 * Loading and saving of both rich text format (RTF) and plain text files.
+* Printing the document.
+* Using CPrintPreview to preview the print job before printing.

 Notes: